Tsitsikamma, South Africa

 Acknowledgements

-The author acknowledges the involvement of the community members and especially her research assistant, Clive Nelson, as well as the support she has received from her supervisors, Philile Mbatha and Merle Sowman.
+The author acknowledges the involvement of the community members, as well as the support of her supervisors, Philile Mbatha and Professor Merle Sowman.

 Check out this CCRN funded video produced by CCRN student Ella-Kari Muhl.